Policy Tools & Opportunities for Members

 If you are interested in a policy issue outside of North America, we can also help to put you in touch with the appropriate representatives for your Section or issue.
 As a global society, no member or group may issue a policy statement on behalf of the Society without prior approval from the SCB Policy Committee.
 If you would like SCB, a Section, Working Group, or Chapter to issue a policy statement, you must follow the SCB Policy Approval Process.
 Learn about the Policy Approval Process here.

-There are additional ways that SCB members can become involved in the policy process, and here too, the policy program staff are available to assist members.
+There are additional ways that SCB members can become involved in the policy process, and here too, the policy committee is available to assist members.
 Below are listed a few of the ways that the policy program interacts with SCB’s members, as well as additional resources that will help SCB members contribute to the policy process independently.

 Policy Program Activities for North American Members